Pope urges global war on human trafficking, appeals to consumers

 "We are facing a global phenomenon which exceeds the

-While he has told governments and institutions to do more to stop human trafficking and modern slavery, this time he emphasized individual social responsibility.
+While he has told governments and institutions to do more to stop human trafficking and modern slavery, this time he emphasised individual social responsibility.

 "Every person ought to have the awareness that purchasing is always a moral and not simply an economic act," he said in his six-page message, titled "No longer slaves, but brothers and sisters".